 Using Outdated and Vulnerable Software

-Most industrial firms still use obsolete software (i.e., those no longer updated or supported by their developers) in their industrial control systems (ICS).
+Most industrial firms still use obsolete software (i.e., those are no longer updated or supported by their developers) in their industrial control systems (ICS).
 And those that use updated programs often fail to patch their operating systems (OSs), applications, and firmware.
 These practices make it easy for attackers to exploit existing vulnerabilities.

 Case in point: Early this year, the LockerGoga ransomware caused major manufacturing and industrial firms to shut down and revert to manual operations.
 Installing patches as soon as these were made available could prevent such an incident.